opensearch-project/project-website/_posts/2023-06-08-opensearch-project-newsletter-volume1-issue4.md

 [**Berlin Buzzwords**](https://2023.berlinbuzzwords.de/) **June 18 - 20** Connect with OpenSearch at Buzzwords, an annual conference exploring search technologies with an emphasis on open-source tools.
 The OpenSearch Project will have a booth at the conference as well as a presentation showcasing OpenSearch search capabilities.

-[**OpenSearchCon 2023**](https://opensearch.org/OpenSearchCon2023.html) **September 28** The second annual conference for OpenSearch takes place in Seattle with a conference track spanning search, observability, security analytics, and community sessions.
-Save the date and make your plans to join the OpenSearch community at the Sheraton Grand Seattle, and be sure to check out the [call for presentations](https://opensearch.org/blog/call-for-presentations-bring-your-ideas-to-opensearchcon-2023/)!
+[**OpenSearchCon 2023**](https://opensearchcon2023.splashthat.com/) The second annual conference for OpenSearch takes place in Seattle with a conference track spanning search, observability, security analytics, and community sessions.
+Save the date and make your plans to join the OpenSearch community at the Sheraton Grand Seattle, and be sure to check out the [call for presentations](https://opensearch.org/blog/call-for-presentations-bring-your-ideas-to-opensearchcon-2023/)! [**Register to Attend!**](https://opensearchcon2023.splashthat.com/)

-[**Visit the Events page**](https://www.meetup.com/pro/opensearchproject/) to learn about upcoming Community Meetings, Planning, Triage, and Office Hours meetings with the OpenSearch Project development teams.
+[**Visit the Events page**](https://opensearch.org/events/) to learn about upcoming Community Meetings, Planning, Triage, and Office Hours meetings with the OpenSearch Project development teams.

-Subscribe to our [MeetUp](https://www.meetup.com/opensearch/) group to join the latest meetings, local user groups.
+Subscribe to our [MeetUp](https://www.meetup.com/pro/opensearchproject/) group to join the latest meetings, local user groups.
 Follow us on [Twitter](https://twitter.com/OpenSearchProj) and [LinkedIn](https://www.linkedin.com/company/opensearch-project/) to stay up-to-date with the latest #OpenSearch news.
 Visit our [forum](https://forum.opensearch.org/) to ask questions and interact with the OpenSearch community.
 Join public [Slack](https://opensearch.org/slack.html) to brainstorm, review code, and other ad hoc collaborative discussions with the community.